demigecko/CarND-Advanced-Lane-Lines/README.md

 #### Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The most of time I spent is to find the roubust lane detetion by cv2, and I didn't use any Sobel or gradient detetion.
-Solely I did it based on colors of White and Yellow and properly substrct the backgound when it is needed (not used in the video).
-As the hardware engiener I beleive this part of calcuation can be implmented in the camera, a specialized camera for this purpose.
+Solely I did it based on colors of White and Yellow and properly subtract the background when it is needed (not used in the video).
+This part of calculations can be implemented in the camera, a specialized camera for this purpose to speed up the image process.
 The pipeline esialy fails when it cannot capture the lanes.
 It is critcial to save some variables as globals variables.
-When the pipeline cannot detect the lane, it can take the previous values to run.
+When the pipeline cannot detect the lane, it can take the previous values to continue running.

-Here is the point I can imporve.
+Here are the points I can imporve.

-1. to save the `objpoints` and  `imgpoints` by pickel, and recall them when I need.
-It would save some processing time.
+1. to save the `objpoints` and  `imgpoints` by pickle, and recall them when I need.
 2. to write the pipeplie in `class`, it is the technique I should develop sooner or later.
-3. I have some recoreded videos by HERO, I would like to try the roubustness of my pipeline.
+3. I have some recoreded videos by HERO, I would like to try the roubustness of my pipeline and futhur improve my pipeline